 - 5 frames per second continuous shooting

 Nikon D5300 improves over D3300 and continues to impress us with its great balance of price and performance.
 To be honest, this DSLR camera works amazingly well for its price, successfully replacing Nikon’s D3 series.
 However, the camera is a bit more expensive which brings us to its specs.
-Again, we have a 24.2MP sensor here and it’s a classic APS-C CMOS sensor which Nikon uses in almost every camera.
+Again, we have a 24.2MP sensor here and it’s a classic APS-C CMOS sensor that Nikon uses in almost every camera.
 This sensor is bloody good, though!
 Even though it’s almost the same as on Nikon D3300, the photo quality is noticeably better.

 Nikon D5300 comes with a razor-sharp 3.2 inches LCD display which, unfortunately, doesn’t support touchscreen.
 On the brighter side, we have a GPS function which is…well, good to have, although we would much rather have a functional touchscreen.
-With its continuous shooting speed of 5fps and 39-point autofocus system, the camera has all it needs to bring a satisfying user experience.
+With its continuous shooting speed of 5fps and a 39-point autofocus system, the camera has all it needs to bring a satisfying user experience.